 Vimeo does offer templates and even live streaming features to help you actually create a high-quality video.
 However, the platform is trusted by many creators and businesses as a great platform for video hosting, with the ability to privately publish and share videos so you can get approval before pushing a video live on other channels.

 Once your marketing videos are polished, approved, and ready to go, you’ll need a tool to either host that video (so you can use them across different platforms) or provide a way to directly embed the videos onto your website or email templates.

-Finding a place to host your videos is a necessary evil when you’re looking to expand video marketing content.
-Any video you watch online is hosted somewhere, and using dedicated host services helps you improve your site performance because your servers aren’t trying to juggle too many balls at once.
+Finding a place to host your videos is a necessary evil when expanding video marketing content.
+Any video you watch online is hosted somewhere, and dedicated host services helps improve your site performance because your servers aren’t trying to juggle too many balls at once.

 In other words, you can store your videos, access them on other platforms, and do all of that without bogging down your company’s website — it’s all the benefits without any of the risks unless you consider the cost of Wistia’s service as a negative thing.

 Wistia presents itself as a service for B2B marketers, but the reality is that anyone could take advantage of this tool.
 Wistia will host your video content, provide you with a custom-branded video player you can embed into a website, and track data on those videos.
-It’s a powerful marketing tool, but also something built specifically to simplify video marketing.
+It’s a powerful marketing tool but also something explicitly built to simplify video marketing.

-The site also provides educational services to turn marketers into video marketers and provides similar hosting and data tracking services for podcasts.
-So as brands continue to explore new content channels, Wistia is built to provide more and more value to its customers.
+The site also provides educational services to turn marketers into video marketers and provides similar hosting and data-tracking services for podcasts.
+So as brands continue to explore new content channels, Wistia is built to offer more and more value to its customers.

 Plugins To Make Your Life Easier